elephantscale/es-training-new/python/slides/About-Python-Language-CMHC.md

      - Your Name

-     - Your background (developer, admin, manager, …)
+     - Your background (developer, admin, manager, ...)

      - Technologies you are familiar with

      - Familiarity with Python (scale of 1 – 4 ;  1 – new,   4 – expert)

-     - Something non-technical about you!(favorite ice cream flavor / hobby…)
+     - Something non-technical about you!(favorite ice cream flavor / hobby...)

 ![](../../about/images/ice-cream.png)  <!-- {"left" : 0.67, "top" : 5.51, "height" : 1.73, "width" : 2.33} -->